RemiGSC/Mgf_FDC/README.md

 - Microbial composition diversity of each sample.
 	- Taxonomic profiling of each metagenome was performed using mOTU v3.1.
 	- Output file is: data/Metagenomic_seq_motusv3.0.tsv.
 It was used as input file for the rest of the analysis.
-	- Bray Curtis disimilarity analysis was run and pcoa was made using the R script: script/script_pcoa.txt
+	- Bray Curtis disimilarity analysis was run and pcoa was made using the R script: script/script_pcoa.txt; (software versions can be found in script/session_info_pcoa.txt).
 	- Figure was then modified using Inkscape to include legends of functional metagenomic analysis.
 - Metagenomic reads were used for contig assembly using ngless .
 	- ngless contigs can be found in output/ngless_contigs/